nomath4u/radiusnetworks.github.io/ibeacon/android/documentation.md

 [MonitorNotifier](http://developer.radiusnetworks.com/android-ibeacon-service/doc/com/radiusnetworks/ibeacon/MonitorNotifier.html)  | [CLLocationManagerDelegate](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManagerDelegate_Protocol/CLLocationManagerDelegate/CLLocationManagerDelegate.html)
 [RangeNotifier](http://developer.radiusnetworks.com/android-ibeacon-service/doc/com/radiusnetworks/ibeacon/RangeNotifier.html)  | [CLLocationManagerDelegate](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManagerDelegate_Protocol/CLLocationManagerDelegate/CLLocationManagerDelegate.html)

+### Supported Platforms

+This library requires Android 4.3 (SDK version 18), because that is earliest SDK that supports low energy Bluetooth.
+The mobile device must also have a low energy Bluetooth chipset, sometimes called BLE or Bluetooth 4.0.
+As of September 2013, Android devices known to have BLE include: Samsung Galaxy S3/S4, Samsung Galaxy Note II, HTC One, Nexus 7 2013 edition, Nexus 4, HTC Butterfly, Droid DNA

 ### Known issues:

 * [On the Nexus 4, Bluetooth and WiFi do not work properly at the same time.](https://code.google.com/p/android/issues/detail?id=41631)  If this library is used on the Nexus 4 when WiFi is active, it may cause a dropped WiFi connection, inability to do Wifi scans, delays in seeing iBeacons, or a total inability to see iBeacons.
 Turning off WiFi on the Nexus 4 solves these problems.
 Similar problems have been reported, but uncomfirmed, with Nexus 7 devices